irinamirici/mimo-challenge/README.md

 Add /swagger to the base url, and you will get a swagger UI.
 Pick an endpoint and send a request.

-Endpoints which manipulate course structure require an Auhtorization header for a ContentCreator user.
+Endpoints which manipulate course structure require an Authorization header for a ContentCreator user.
 Use: Basic Y29udGVudGNyZWF0b3I6aGFzaGVkcHdk

-CompleteLesson endpoint requires and Auhtorization header for a Client user.
+CompleteLesson endpoint requires and Authorization header for a Client user.
 Use: Basic bWltb3VzZXI6aGFzaGVkcHdk

 GET endpoints work for both user types.